AcubeSAT/obc-software/README.md

 ## Build
 The `obc-software` repository can be built without any access to specialised hardware.
 We provide build instructions for Linux (or WSL) command-line, and the CLion IDE.
+To run it on MacOS, follow the instructions in .devcontainer/README.md after you run `conan source .`.

 The dependencies of this repository are managed through the [conan](https://conan.io/) package manager, with repositories from [ConanCenter](https://conan.io/center/) and [SpaceDot's packages](https://artifactory.spacedot.gr).